LDAWG-a11y/a11yWebApp/src/AAA/supporters.md

 usesCMS: true
 team: aaa
 ---
 Thank you to all the brilliant colleges and organisations who are supporting the campaign and improving accessibility within their institutions.
-If you would like to join our growing group of supporters please contact Thomas Pocklington Trust at EducationPolicy@pocklington.org.uk\
+If you would like to join our growing group of supporters please contact Thomas Pocklington Trust at
-\
+EducationPolicy@pocklington.org.uk\

+>
 [This video from Oldham College](https://www.youtube.com/watch?v=UBG4nK-ogqc) beautifully shows the transformative effect that supporting Access and Assistance For All can have.

-Supporters include:

 [](https://www.youtube.com/watch?v=vZP1ubYtuhY&feature=youtu.be)[](https://www.youtube.com/watch?v=vZP1ubYtuhY&feature=youtu.be)